Where to Sell Personalised Number Plates in Australia (2026)

 What it costs: Free to list on both platforms.

 Why it works sometimes: Sheer volume of eyeballs.
-If your plate has broad appeal (a common name, a popular car model reference), you may get lucky with someone stumbling across it.
+If your plate has broad appeal — a common first name, a popular car model reference, or a catchy word — you may get a buyer who stumbles across it.
+Plates priced under $5,000 tend to do better on general classifieds because the buyer pool at that price point is broader.

 Best for: Supplementing a dedicated marketplace listing.
-Run it alongside your AusPlates listing for maximum exposure.
+Run it alongside your AusPlates listing for maximum exposure, but don't rely on it as your only channel.

 What it costs: Free.

-Why it works: You're reaching people who are already passionate about cars and personalisation.
-A plate like "GTR" or "M3" posted in the right forum can generate genuine interest quickly.
+Why it works: Everyone in these groups already understands plate values and the transfer process.
+You won't need to explain why your plate is worth what it is.
+A plate like "GTR" or "M3" posted in the right car group can generate genuine interest quickly.

-Best for: Plates with strong automotive, sporting, or hobby connections where you know the target audience.
+Best for: Plates with strong automotive, sporting, or hobby connections where you know the target audience, and as a supplement to marketplace listings.

-Best for: Heritage plates, single-digit or single-letter combinations, and plates with documented provenance or history.
+Best for: Heritage plates, single-digit or single-letter combinations, and plates with documented provenance where the dealer's private network justifies the commission.

 How to price your plate